sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 • **Java Ecosystem Support:**

-➢ AWS has excellent support for Java applications, making it well-suited for a project built on the Spring Boot framework.
+➢ *AWS* has excellent support for Java applications, making it well-suited for a project built on the Spring Boot framework.

-➢ AWS offers services like AWS Elastic Beanstalk and AWS Lambda, which are particularly useful for deploying and managing Java applications.
+➢ *AWS* offers services like *AWS Elastic Beanstalk* and *AWS Lambda*, which are particularly useful for deploying and managing Java applications.

 • **Microservices Architecture:**

-➢ AWS provides a range of services that support microservices architecture, such as Amazon ECS (Elastic Container Service) and AWS Lambda.
+➢ AWS provides a range of services that support microservices architecture, such as *Amazon ECS (Elastic Container Service)* and *AWS Lambda*.

-➢ Integration with AWS API Gateway can help in creating and managing APIs for the microservices.
+➢ Integration with *AWS API Gateway* can help in creating and managing APIs for the microservices.

 • **Scalability and Flexibility:**

-➢ AWS provides scalable solutions through services like Amazon EC2 for virtual servers and Amazon RDS for managed databases.
+➢ AWS provides scalable solutions through services like *Amazon EC2* for virtual servers and Amazon RDS for managed databases.

 ➢ Auto Scaling features can automatically adjust capacity based on demand.

 • **Extensive Service Offering:**

-➢ AWS has a comprehensive set of services, including databases (Amazon DynamoDB, Amazon RDS), storage (Amazon S3), and messaging (Amazon SQS), which are crucial for a microservices architecture.
+➢ AWS has a comprehensive set of services, including databases *(Amazon DynamoDB, Amazon RDS)*, *storage (Amazon S3), and messaging (Amazon SQS)*, which are crucial for a microservices architecture.